Articles from March 2020

 The Ames Community School District received approval from the Iowa Department of Education through the USDA to provide Summer Food Service Program (SFSP) meals.
 Starting Monday, March 23, the District will be able to provide grab-and-go meals to any child 1 – 18 years of age.
 Three locations have been selected that include Meeker, Mitchell, and Sawyer Elementary Schools.
 Other school sites across the District do not qualify under the program, but ANY child, regardless of where they live, may access meals from these sites.

 Meals will be provided to all children without charge and provided on a first-come, first-serve basis.
-We will be distributing both breakfast and lunch grab-and-go meals and each student can receive two days of meals per pickup.
-Meals can be picked up Monday through Friday between 10 a.m. and 1 p.m. and food service staff will deliver the bags to the cars to eliminate anybody in our buildings.
+We will be distributing both breakfast and lunch grab-and-go meals.
+Meals can be picked up Monday through Friday between 11:30 a.m. and 1:00 p.m. and food service staff will deliver the bags to the cars to eliminate anybody in our buildings.
 Hot meals will be provided twice a week (Tuesday and Thursday).
 Since these meals will be served hot, we will not be able to provide two days worth of meals on those days.
 Instead, on Monday, we will offer Monday meals and Tuesday breakfast.
 On Tuesday, we will offer current-day lunch (hot on Tuesday and Thursday) and the following days breakfast.
 We will be sending reheating instructions with the meals in case they are not consumed immediately.

 Bus Routes to Food Locations: